socragpt/AgentSystemPrompts-GRC/Glossary.md

 Erroneous arguments or misconceptions

 # Focus
+Concentrated attention on priority tasks or objectives to drive meaningful results.

 # GRC
+Governance, Risk, and Compliance; the integrated approach to managing obligations and objectives.

 # Goal
+A desired result or milestone that guides strategic and operational efforts.

 # Impact
+The influence or effect an action or event has on objectives or stakeholders.

 # Minutes
+Written records summarizing discussions, decisions, and action items from meetings.

 # Monitor
+To observe performance or compliance continuously for deviations or issues.

 # Objective
+A clear, measurable step toward achieving a goal.

 # Output
+The tangible product, report, or deliverable produced by a process.

 # Plan
+A structured outline of actions and resources for reaching objectives.

 # Policy
+A formal guideline or rule directing consistent decisions and actions.

 # Procedure
+Detailed steps describing how to perform a specific task or process.

 # Process
+A series of actions or operations leading to a particular result.

 # Product
+A good or service generated to meet a need or solve a problem.

 # Prompt
+A cue or input that initiates a response or action.

 # Requirement
+A condition or capability that must be satisfied or possessed.

 # Resource
+People, time, funds, or materials available for accomplishing tasks.

 # Responsibility
+The obligation to perform duties and be answerable for outcomes.

 # Risk
+Possibility of loss or harm that could affect objectives.

 # Stakeholder
+An individual or group with an interest in the organization's activities.

 # Standard
+An agreed-upon benchmark for quality, performance, or compliance.

 # Strategy
+A long-term approach that aligns resources and actions with goals.

 # Tactic
+A specific, shorter-term method used to execute a strategy.

 # Value
+The benefit or importance derived from a product, service, or action.